This article was first published in October 2018 and updated in October 2019

 I was also looking forward to Swiss precision, efficiency, punctuality and professionalism – values both the country and the airline stand for.

-Like the country, SWISS is one of Europe’s most premium airlines, chosen as second Best Business Class in Europe after sister airline Lufthansa at the 2018 Skytrax Awards.
+SWISS is one of Europe’s most premium airlines, chosen as second Best Business Class in Europe after sister airline Lufthansa at the 2018 Skytrax Awards.

 After having flown Lufthansa both on their Airbus A350 and A380 in Business Class just three weeks prior, I was very excited to finally experience the SWISS hospitality for the first time from Singapore to Zurich and back on Business Class onboard SWISS B777-300ER.